40tude/Data_Essentials_Stage_Oct_2023/99_130_terms_you_should_know.md

-# Liste récupérée sur Medium en Janvier 2023
+# Liste initialement récupérée sur Medium en Janvier 2023

 * https://medium.com/.
+* J'ai rajouté ensuite des trucs
 * L'idée c'est, peut être, de la parcourir, d'y revenir, de rayer ou de supprimer les termes connus mais surtout de prendre le temps d'étudier les terms pas encore connus.

-1. A/B Testing: A statistical method used to compare two versions of a product, webpage, or model to determine which performs better.
+01. A/B Testing: A statistical method used to compare two versions of a product, webpage, or model to determine which performs better.

-2. Accuracy: The measure of how often a classification model correctly predicts outcomes among all instances it evaluates.
+02. Accuracy: The measure of how often a classification model correctly predicts outcomes among all instances it evaluates.

-3. Adaboost: An ensemble learning algorithm that combines weak classifiers to create a strong classifier.
+03. Adaboost: An ensemble learning algorithm that combines weak classifiers to create a strong classifier.

-4. Algorithm: A step-by-step set of instructions or rules followed by a computer to solve a problem or perform a task.
+04. Algorithm: A step-by-step set of instructions or rules followed by a computer to solve a problem or perform a task.

-5. Analytics: The process of interpreting and examining data to extract meaningful insights.
+05. Analytics: The process of interpreting and examining data to extract meaningful insights.

-6. Anomaly Detection: Identifying unusual patterns or outliers in data.
+06. Anomaly Detection: Identifying unusual patterns or outliers in data.

-7. ANOVA (Analysis of Variance): A statistical method used to analyze the differences among group means in a sample.
+07. ANOVA (Analysis of Variance): A statistical method used to analyze the differences among group means in a sample.

-8. API (Application Programming Interface): A set of rules that allows one software application to interact with another.
+08. API (Application Programming Interface): A set of rules that allows one software application to interact with another.

-9. AUC-ROC (Area Under the ROC Curve): A metric that tells us how well a classification model is doing overall, considering different ways of deciding what counts as a positive or negative prediction.
+09. AUC-ROC (Area Under the ROC Curve): A metric that tells us how well a classification model is doing overall, considering different ways of deciding what counts as a positive or negative prediction.

 10. Batch Gradient Descent: An optimization algorithm that updates model parameters using the entire training dataset (different from mini-batch gradient descent)